bobheadxi/bobheadxi.github.io/_posts/2018-2-1-object-casting-in-javascript.md

 super( /*...params...*/, format);
 ```

 And the given function would then be called by the parent class whenever needed!
-The reason I do this instead of having the child class handle it themselves in the constructor is because I began to realize our datatypes needed to use different keys when used as return types.
+The reason I do this instead of having the child class handle it themselves in the constructor is because I began to realise our datatypes needed to use different keys when used as return types.
 For example, `fk_ingredients__name` is not something you want to send to your user - a better key would be `ingredient_name`.
 The same goes for asking inputs from users - you don't necessarily want your user to send you data with the key `fk_ingredients__name`.
 Plus, there is probably some security concerns about exposing the inner workings of your database setup, but I'm not very sure if that's actually a concern.
 Either way, I needed a way to rename keys.

 So I gave Mr. `DataType` some new functions: